kanglicheng/code-school/rails/readings/middleware.md

 If none of the middlewares returns a response early, then eventually all of the middlewares will have been used and Rack will run the application.
-We can see what the application being run is by looking at the last line of `rake middleware`.
+We can see what the application being run is by looking at the last line of `rails middleware`.
 In our Rails example, this is `run Rails.application.routes`, which starts the Rails application itself.